rlbisbe/tools/obsidian-to-article/README.md

 node index.js
 ```

-4. Check the `output` directory for generated Markdown articles.
+4. Check your notes - the URLs will be replaced with full article content directly in your source files.

 ## How It Works